timhor/obsidian-editor-shortcuts/README.md

 \* On macOS, replace `Ctrl` with `Cmd`

 \*\* This may conflict with the default shortcut for _Toggle checklist status_; changing/removing one of the bindings is recommended

+If you are looking for the `Alt` + `Up` and `Alt` + `Down` shortcuts from VS Code, you can assign those hotkeys to Obsidian's built in actions "Swap line up" and "Swap line down".

 ---